department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/April-2020-dicovery-concept-usability/Research-plan.md

 ### 2. Discovery phase

 We want to understand better what a claim status tool can be, what the possibilities are for good user experiences, and what business opportunities are here.
-We will start with a competitive analyses and see how other companies and organizations and handling claims, status tracking, progress info etc.
+We will start with a competitive analyses and see how other companies and organizations and handling claims, status tracking, progress updates etc.

 ### 3. Usability test of the current claim status tool

-- Why are users coming to the claim status tool?
+- What are the use cases for the current claims tool?
-- What are the most frequent use cases?
+- What expectations do users have to the claims tool?
-- What expectations do users have to the tool?
-How is the tool meeting these expectations?
+- How is the current tool meeting these expectations?
 - What are the usability issues and pain points?
 - What would make the tool more useful?
 - What is working well with the current tool?
-- What are the needs and wants that users have that are not being met by the current tool?
+- What are the needs and wants that users have, that are not being met by the current tool?

 ### 4. Concept testing and usability testing of new claim status tool

-- Test early concept of a new claim status tool.
+- Test early concepts of a new claim status tool.
 - Usability test of new claim status tool.

 #### Tasks

-- Finish this research plan.

-- Do a previous research review.
+- Complete a previous research / work review.

-- Do a competitive analysis.
+- Complete a competitive analysis.

 - Recruit participants for usability study of current tool.
-- Make sure claim status tool can be tested in staging. (?)
+(- Make sure claim status tool can be tested in staging. (?))
 - Create a conversation guide/script for usability test of current tool.
 - Execute usability study of current tool.